Burr Oak Cemetery

 Burr Oak Cemetery is a cemetery located in Alsip, Illinois, United States, a suburb southwest of Chicago, Illinois.
-Established in 1927, Burr Oak was one of the few early Chicago cemeteries focused on the needs of the African-American community, it is the final resting place of many African-American celebrities, including Chicago blues musicians, athletes, and other notables.
+Established in 1927, Burr Oak was one of the few early Chicago cemeteries focused on the needs of the African-American community, it is the final resting place of many African-American celebrities, including Chicago blues musicians and athletes.

 History

-The origins of Burr Oak Cemetery date back to when Ellis Stewart, secretary of the black-owned Supreme Liberty Life Insurance company, joined with Earl B. Dickerson, a prominent Chicago lawyer, to develop a cemetery that would meet the needs of the burgeoning African-American population in Chicago, a demographic change brought about by the great migration of African-Americans from the South during the early decades of the 20th century.
+The cemetery was established in 1927 with a focus on the African American community in Chicago.
+Ellis Stewart, secretary of the black-owned Supreme Liberty Life Insurance company, joined with Earl B. Dickerson, a prominent Chicago lawyer, to develop a cemetery that would meet the needs of the burgeoning African-American population in Chicago, a demographic change brought about by the great migration of African-Americans from the South during the early decades of the 20th century.
 Stewart had located a possible site for the cemetery just outside the Chicago city limits near Alsip, Illinois.
 The owners of the land ultimately sold 40 acres for $50,000, $40,000 of which was loaned by the Roosevelt State Bank and the remainder raised by subscription.
 The new group was incorporated as the Burr Oak Cemetery Association, and a suitable corpse was found in the morgue to legally dedicate the cemetery.
 Unfortunately, the Alsip townsfolk did not approve of an African-American cemetery next to the village and, "with the assistance of armed police", drove the burial party away.
 The burial party eventually returned, however, with a deputy sheriff (courtesy of Robert E. Crowe the Republican state's attorney) and was successfully able to legally dedicate Burr Oak.

 During the Great Depression, the Burr Oak Cemetery Association defaulted on the mortgage.
 Dickerson again stepped in to help arrange for the black-owned Supreme Liberty Life Insurance company to buy the mortgage at roughly 10 cents to the dollar.
 The re-constituted Chicago Burr Oak Cemetery Association eventually paid off the mortgage.
 Dickerson later said that "saving that cemetery was one of the great achievements as a lawyer".

-In 2025, the Illinois Historic Sites Advisory Council recommended it to the U.S. Park Service for a listing on the National Register of Historic Places.
+The cemetery was listed on the National Register of Historic Places in 2026.